-With their clientele quarantined, traditional Japanese public baths, called sento, have been uploading videos of their baths so their clients can enjoy relaxing online sento in their own home.
-It is yet another clever adaptation to the physical constraints we’re all having to embrace.
+With their clientele quarantined, traditional Japanese public baths, called sento, started uploading videos of their baths so their clients can enjoy relaxing online sento in their own home.
+It is yet another clever adaptation to the physical constraints Covid imposed.
 We’ve found this steamy plein air bath to be particularly soothing (We can almost feel the warmth of the water and cool air…)

 It somehow helps us to calm and slow to the pace we need to be.